White Film on Top of Water in the Fish Tank? Here’s How to Fix

 You need your water in the aquarium to continuously circulate in order to fix this problem.
 The easiest way to do it is by adding a filter suitable for the size of your tank.

-We have written articles sharing the best filter for large tanks, as well as the best overall aquarium filters.
+I have written articles sharing the best filter for large tanks, as well as the best overall aquarium filters.

 Performing a water change will also help, but the problem might appear sooner rather than later without proper filtration.